mdn/content/files/en-us/web/api/screenorientation/index.md

 Listen to these events using `addEventListener()` or by assigning an event listener to the `oneventname` property of this interface.

 - {{DOMxRef("ScreenOrientation.change_event", "change")}}
-  - : The [event handler](/en-US/docs/Web/Events/Event_handlers) called whenever the screen changes orientation.
+  - : Fired whenever the screen changes orientation.

 ## Instance methods